 For users who want to run the code directly or modify it.

-for Windows users, attached to the latest GitHub release.
+for Windows users, available in the latest GitHub release.
 This option allows you to use the converter without installing Python or any dependencies.

 Steps to Use the Executable: